TheresaLui/SelfHelpContent_v2/articles/microsoft.network/network-vnetpeering-diagnostics-vnetpeeringdisconnected.md

 # We ran connectivity diagnostics on your resource and found an issue

 <!--issueDescription-->
 Microsoft Azure has identified virtual network peering <!--$VirtualNetworkPeering-->VirtualNetworkPeering<!--/$VirtualNetworkPeering--> is in Disconnected state traffic because a previously created Virtual Network Peering link was deleted.
 In order to create the virtual network peering, delete this link and recreate the connection.
+[Learn how to create a virtual network peering.]((https://docs.microsoft.com/azure/virtual-network/virtual-network-manage-peering)
 <!--/issueDescription-->

 **Delete Disconnected VNet Peering**